ropensci-archive/roweb2/content/blog/2016-03-28-software-review.md

 [^RefC]: Also, "RefClasses are the devil", said one reviewer.
 Interpret that as you may.

-# Questions and ideas for the future.
+## Questions and ideas for the future

 - *Scaling and reviewer incentives.* Like academic paper review or contributing to free open-source projects, our package review is a volunteer activity.